serpapi/serpapi-python/README.md

 $ pip install serpapi
 ```

-Please note that this package is seperate from the `serpapi` module, which is currently available on PyPi as `google-search-results`.
+Please note that this package is seperate from the *soon–to–be* legacy `serpapi` module, which is currently available on PyPi as `google-search-results`.